Wangadeveloper/huduma-online-cyber/lumbar/README.md

+To run the notebook in its executable environment here is the link on kaggle:https://www.kaggle.com/code/wangapa106g/lumbar-desease-diag/edit/run/198049271
 The goal of this notebook is to create models that can be used to aid in the detection and classification of degenerative spine conditions using lumbar spine MR images.
 Comp this model will simulate a radiologist's performance in diagnosing spine conditions.

 the description below is extracted from kaggle where the competition was posted :